-Advanced Placement (AP), International Baccalaureate (IB), and College-Level External Examinations (CLEP) can be used to satisfy the general education and graduation competency requirements for the associates degree.
-Refer to the LACCD AP, IB, and/or the CLEP located in the Academic Policy section of this catalog.
-Contact the Counseling Department for assistance.
+Advanced Placement (AP), International Baccalaureate (IB), and graduation requirement. for the associates degree.
+Refer to the LACCD AP, IB, and/or the Studies 004#, 005#, 007#; Asian-American Studie®01#; Chicano CLEP located in the Academic Policy section of this catalog.
+Contact Political Science 001, 019 the Counseling Department for assistance.